18F/identity-pki/doc/technical/deployment/application.md

 ## Secrets Changes

-To make secrets changes, you must [Change the Secrets in S3](secrets.md) for your environment and then [Recycle The Instances](recycling-instances.md) to get new instances with the updated secrets.
+To make secrets changes, you must [Change the Application Secrets in S3](application-secrets.md) for your environment and then [Recycle The Instances](recycling-instances.md) to get new instances with the updated secrets.